Suzuki Celerio vs. Skoda Citigo vs. Hyundai i10 vs. Kia Picanto

 So in short, if you're after a practical and economical car that doesn't break the bank - the Suzuki Celerio should be on your shortlist.
 Why not take it for a test drive and see if it's the car for you?

 Interested in a nearly new Celerio?

 Want a new car without the new car price tag?
-Then look no further than our range of delivery mileage Celerios now available for only £6,499 (a saving of £1,000 on new) and including £400 worth of FREE accessories!
+Then look no further than our range of nearly new Suzuki Celerio's now available from only £6,299!
 Find out more & browse the full range here.